The move to Compton Road

 We hope our WGS community will join us as we collectively celebrate 150 years on Compton Road; reflecting on WGS’s history and its transition to WGS as we know it today; and supporting our vision “Transforming lives as well as minds” to continue to offer bursary awards for future generations of Wulfrunians.

-Proud to be one of the oldest schools in the country but forward-looking in our approach.
+We are proud to be one of the oldest schools in the country but forward-looking in our approach.